 Passion for complex colour formulations and stunning blondes.

-An excellent listener that pays close attention to detail.
+An excellent listener, she pays close attention to detail.

 Emotional Enhancement Specialist